yuanjun-feng/yuanjun-feng.github.io/_news/announcement_5.md

 related_posts: false
 ---

-One first-author paper got accepted at EMNLP 2025!
+One first-author paper accepted at EMNLP 2025!